eden-tech-labs/MobSur-Android-App/README.md

 # MobSur-Android-App
-A demo Android application which integrates the MobSur Android SDK
+Android sample application which integrates the MobSur Android SDK

 To run the project: